Directional tests in Gaussian graphical models: Discussion

 The directional approach detailed here could be extended to graphical models for discrete data, like those dealt with in \cite{roverato17}.
 However, as discreteness prevents the saddlepoint approximation from being exact even upon normalization, one might reasonably not expect the same accuracy of directional $p$-values observed in this work, at least in the most challenging testing problems.

-The present methodology only applies to situations where the number of observations is such that the MLE exists with probability one under the alternative hypothesis.
-In particular, $n$ must be larger than the maximal clique size of the hypothesized graph or its decomposable version \citep{buhl93}.
-The development of reliable likelihood-based testing procedures, directional or not, in other circumstances, typically with $p$ much larger than $n$, is still an open problem to be addressed in future research.
+The present methodology only applies to situations where the number of observations is such that the ML estimate exists with probability one under the alternative hypothesis.
+In particular, the sample size must be greater than the maximal clique size of the hypothesized graph or its decomposable version \citep{buhl93}.
+The development of reliable likelihood-based testing procedures, omnibus or directional, in circumstances where the number of nodes is much larger than the number of observations is still an open problem to be addressed in future research.